craftercms/docs/source/developers/projects/studio/api/site/write-configuration.rst

 Write project configuration.

 .. important::
    This API is deprecated and provided only as a reference.
-Please see :studio_swagger_url:`#/configuration/writeConfiguration` for the current version.
+Please see `writeConfiguration </_static/api/studio.html#tag/configuration/operation/writeConfiguration>`__ for the current version.

 --------------------